-In general, disposal of SARS-CoV-2 mRNA vaccine related wastes should follow the same processes for other vaccine related wastes.
+In general, disposal of SARS-CoV-2 mRNA vaccine-related wastes should follow the same processes as other vaccine-related wastes.

-Contact MERI for pickup and disposal of your vaccine waste.
+Contact MERI for the pickup and disposal of your vaccine waste.

 Sharps from Vaccines should go into a sharps container

-Testing items that should in the biohazard bag include:
+Testing items that should be in the biohazard bag include:

 - PPE that has been grossly contaminated (i.e. blood, vomit)